Weekly Gem #194 In the footsteps of history

 Only one problem.
 You can’t see 50 feet!
 The Beaverhead River in which they slogged winds back and forth upon itself, and you might walk 100 feet to make 20 feet of headway (as the crow flies).
 The banks are well covered with willows and other shrubs, blocking most of the view at ground level.
 There was, quite literally, ‘no end in sight.’

 The team happened upon a bluff, now known as Clark’s Lookout.
-You can imagine how they would have been cheered as you walk in the very footsteps of Captain Clark as he climbed to get a bird’s eye view.
+You can walk in the very footsteps of Captain Clark as he climbed to get a bird’s eye view.
 From here, Clark took compass readings to determine the party’s position with respect to key landmarks:

 "From the top of this rock the--